 Teaching

-This course is designed to provide you with foundations in demographic topics (fertility, migration and mortality), thinking and analysis of social change from a population perspective.
-We will do so by (i) examining key theories that have shaped and still shape the field, (ii) discussing emerging critical issues in population dynamics, such as ageing populations, new pathways into adulthood, changing family formations, reproductive autonomy, data and measurement issues, and (iii) learning how demography operates as a key tool for generating knowledge about many social outcomes including education, health, religion, the legal system, and even dating!
-The course takes a global perspective, focusing on both high-income and low-income settings to draw relevant contrasts, comparisons and spark critical questions about current and future demographic developments.
+This course is designed to provide foundations in demographic topics (fertility, migration and mortality), thinking and analysis of social change from a population perspective.
+We (i) examine key theories that have shaped and still shape the field, (ii) discuss emerging critical issues in population dynamics, such as ageing populations, new pathways into adulthood, changing family formations, reproductive autonomy, data and measurement issues, and (iii) learn how demography operates as a key tool for generating knowledge about many social outcomes including education, health, religion, the legal system, and dating.
+The course takes a global perspective, focusing on both high-income and low-income settings to draw relevant contrasts, and comparisons and spark critical questions about current and future demographic developments.

-Statistics for the Social and Behavioral Sciences (NYU SOCSC-UH 1010Q)
+Statistics for the Social and Behavioral Sciences (SOCSC-UH 1010Q)

 In this course, you will learn the use of statistical methods in social science research.
 It comprises five grand sections which will introduce you to the basics of statistics, data visualisation and analysis.
 Our final goals are to have a command of descriptive and inferential statistics, develop the ability to distinguish between populations and samples, develop skills in experimental design, learn how to summarise and analyse statistical findings, gain proficiency in fundamental hypotheses testing, and communicate statistical insights.
 You will use data that will also allow you to master the basics of (yes, you will!) statistical programs and coding.